skoolkid/skoolkit/long_description.rst

 * use snapinfo.py_ to analyse a snapshot or raw memory file and list the BASIC program it contains, show register values, produce a call graph, find tile graphic data, find text, or find sequences of arbitrary byte values
+* use trace.py_ to trace the execution of machine code in a snapshot or raw memory file
 * use tapinfo.py_ to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
 * use bin2tap.py_ to convert a snapshot or raw memory file into a TAP file